-One common attribute that all of the above use cases have in common is parallelism.
-In order for large scale cloud services to meet real-time interactive latency requirements, the applications and storage must divide and conquer.
-There is simply too much data to process, and the true value of data is how quickly it can be rendered into human information and action.
+One attribute that all of the above use cases have in common is parallelism.
+In order for large-scale cloud services to meet real-time interactive latency requirements, the applications and storage must divide and conquer.
+There is simply too much data to process, and the true value of data is how quickly it can be rendered into human consumable information and action.
 As Figure 5 suggests, parallelism in a distributed system depends upon an enormous amount of messaging for synchronization and parameter distribution.
 Inherent in this messaging are traffic patterns that create congestion due to incast and disorderly flows.
-Left unattended, congestion leads to overall loss in the network: packet loss, latency loss and throughput loss.
-Successful data centers of the future must eliminate this loss.
+Left unattended, congestion leads to overall loss in the network: packet loss, latency loss, and throughput loss.
+These network issues exacerbate application issues and result in bad user experiences.
+Successful data centers of the future must minimize these issues.